 – More than 100 kgs

-We at EuroKids are of the opinion that you should start children young, when teaching them about Measurement.
-The best part is, it’s easy and fun to incorporate Measuring Activities into the daily lives of children.
+We at EuroKids believe that you should start teaching the children about Measurement.
+The best part is that it’s easy and fun to incorporate measuring activities into the daily lives of children.
+If you are looking for ways to introduce Mathematics to your little one, check out our blog, How To Introduce Maths To Your Toddler, for ideas.